 Edisons Inventions and Economic Growth

-Which of the following best describes how the inventions of Thomas Edison, particularly the electric light bulb and power plants, contributed to the economic growth of the United States in the late nineteenth century?
+How did Thomas Edison’s inventions, particularly the light bulb and power plant developments, contribute to the economic growth of the United States during the Age of Invention?

 A